You can change your websites PHP limits if you are using our cPanel packages by following these steps

 You should always follow the best practices defined by your platform theme and any plugins you may use.
 All good themes and plugins will give you their recommendations that may differ from our default settings.

-You can change these values by editing your php.ini file or use the cPanel interface that gives you a stripped-down version to simplify the process.
+You can change these values by editing your php.ini file or by using use the cPanel interface that gives you a stripped-down version to simplify the process.
 We recommend using the cPanel interface as this will generally help you with what you need to avoid converting your website into a big fat 404 error.

 To do this, log into your cPanel account.
 If you know the username and password, you can access your cPanel account directly by typing the URL, followed by cPanel or colon port 2083, as shown below.